vikchupak/Kubernetes/minikube/DockerDriver/dockerLogin.md

 Container images repository
 - https://hub.docker.com/

-When using minikube with the docker driver, we need to login to private container images repository from the docker inside k8s container, NOT host's docker.
+When using minikube with the docker driver, we need to login to private docker repository from the docker inside k8s container, NOT host's docker.

 ```bash
 minikube ssh